 “People get so focused on weight loss they are willing to do unproven and potentially dangerous things that can backfire and cause serious health problems,” Dr. Michelle May, who teaches mindful eating, told WebMD.
 What’s more, these “diets” often cut out important nutrients your body needs, while not being all that effective over the long term.
 “Fad diets often do not include exercise, and they do not teach healthy lifestyle behaviors and therefore do not cause sustainable weight loss,” Nina Eng, chief clinical dietitian at Plainview Hospital in New York, told U.S. News & World Report.

 In general, you shouldn’t cut calories to fewer than 1,200 per day, and you should be eating foods from all food groups in their appropriate portions.
 Cutting out one too many vices, like desserts, will help you reach your goals much faster than the “miracle” diet your aunt was telling you about at your most recent family gathering.
-Common sense should kick in and warn you these fad diets might not be a good idea, but in case you’re tempted to try them anyway, here’s the risks of some of the most dangerous diet plans out there.
+Common sense should kick in and warn you these fad diets might not be a good idea, but in case you’re tempted to try them anyway, here are the risks of some of the most dangerous diet plans out there.